-Powder scales, both digital and balance beam, are precision instruments that require attention to detail in order to achieve the most accurate and consistent measurements.
+Powder scales, both digital and balance beam, are precision instruments that require careful handling and attention to detail in order to achieve the most accurate and consistent measurements.
 The following tips will help you get the most from yours.
 Listed in no particular order.

 Keep Things Level